RossAscends/ST-TCReasoningProfile/README.md

   - **EXCEPTION**: Asking the model produce a minimal 'finished signal' (ex: `CoT Done`) outside the Reasoning tags can be a useful failsafe.
 This is explained more below.
 - `Response Step` is higher temp, clears any leftover non-Reasoning content, and uses the Reasoning to inform itself.

 ### Limitations

 - Since you are effectively making two separate API requests, it may take longer if your backend is slow with Prompt Processing.
   - In my testing (RTX3060 12GB VRAM running a 24B 2.5bpw EXL3 model in Tabby at 8k Q8 context) I found a full response of 500 reasoning tokens and 1000 response tokens took about 60-80 seconds.
 However this was pushing my card to the limit.
 Models that properly fit your GPU will be significantly faster.
 - You have to setup the Connection Profiles on your own.
-- Will probably break if you try to use it alongside Stepped Thinking or any other Extension/Quick Reply that interferes with ST's native message processing functions.
+- Will probably break if you try to use it alongside Stepped Thinking, Tracker or any other Extension/Quick Reply that interferes with ST's native message processing functions.
 - You must remember to save any presets that are a part of your connection profiles if you do any Sampler or Prompt adjustments.
 - You must remember to save the Connection Profile itself if you swap any of the presets associated with it.
-- It probably won't work on Chat Completion APIs, but there are better, usually native, tools for managing Reasoning on those APIs/models already.
+- It can work on Chat Completion APIs, but there are better, usually native, tools for managing Reasoning on those APIs/models already.

 ## Post-install Setup